semanticarts/gist/docs/Contributing.md

 - Please review [label definitions](https://github.com/semanticarts/gist/labels) before use.
 - Labels can be applied to the issue based on your subjective assessment of:
   - Priority: must have, should have, nice to have
   - Impact: major, minor, patch.
-See the forthcoming document on change and release management for definitions.
+See the document on [change and release management](ChangeAndReleaseManagement.md) for definitions.
 These are based on [Semantic Versioning](https://semver.org/).
   - Effort: small, medium, large
   - Area: tools, documentation (ontology is the default and does not need to be specified)
   - Type: bug, question, feature request